-An important limitation of the critical region (\ref{BPcrit}) is the use of an ad hoc order $P_{n}$.
-Hong (1996), Shao (2011b) and Xiao and Wu (2011) consider a deterministic $p_{n}\rightarrow\infty$.
-This is inadequate to detect alternatives with low lags correlation: taking $p_{n}=30$ is unlikely to give a test with power against popular $AR(1)$ or $MA(1)$ alternatives with a reasonable sample size.
-Conversely, taking a fixed $p_{n}$ as in the original Box and Pierce (1970) paper is not suitable to detect higher order alternatives.
-The need to properly address the tuning of a smoothing parameter which plays a role similar to $p_{n}$ has spurred the development of data-driven approaches for various nonparametric testing problems.
-A recent approach, the so-called adaptive approach, focuses on data-driven tests which detects alternatives in a smoothness class converging to the null at the fastest possible rate given that the smoothness class is unknown to the test builder.
+An important limitation of the critical region (\ref{BPcrit}) is the use of an ad hoc order $p_{n}$.
+Many authors consider a deterministic $p_{n}$ such that $p_{n}\rightarrow\infty$.
+This choice of order is inadequate for detecting alternatives with correlations at low lags: taking $p_{n}=30$ for instance is unlikely to give a test with power against popular $AR(1)$ or $MA(1)$ alternatives on samples of moderate size.
+Conversely, taking a fixed $p_{n}$ is not suitable for detecting higher order alternatives.
+The need to properly address the tuning of a smoothing parameter with a role similar to $p_{n}$ has spurred the development of data-driven approaches for various nonparametric testing problems.
+The so-called adaptive approach, focuses on data-driven tests which detect alternatives in a smoothness class converging to the null at the fastest possible rate given that the smoothness class is unknown to the test user.
 See in particular Fan (1996), Spokoiny (1996), Horowitz and Spokoiny (2001), Guerre and Lavergne (2005), Guay and Guerre (2006) and Chen and Gao (2007) for various nonparametric models and related null hypotheses of theoretical or practical relevance.
-Golubev, Nussbaum and Zhou (2010)\ has proved Le Cam equivalence of Gaussian time series with spectral density functions in a Besov space and the corresponding continuous time Gaussian white noise model considered in Spokoiny (1996).
-This result, limited to Gaussian Time Series, is of theoretical nature and cannot deliver ready to apply white noise tests, especially for the weakly correlated alternatives in (\ref{BPCons}).
-In fact, most of the data-driven choices of $p_{n}$ proposed in the white noise testing literature do not consider the adaptive rate-optimality issue.
-An exception is Fan and Yao (2005) which outlines, but do not analyze, a data-driven test which is based on the maximum of a set of Box-Pierce statistics.
-Popular data-driven choice of the order build on Newey and West (1994), see, among others, the simulation section of Hong and Lee (2005).
-This practice is however difficult to justify theoretically since such a data-driven order is expected at best to be optimal for estimation of a long run variance, which is the purpose of Newey and West (1994).
-As it is well known, this will not produce an adaptive rate-optimal test since the optimal order for testing differs from the estimation one, see Ingster (1993) and Guerre and Lavergne (2002).
-Escanciano and Lobato (2009) proposes a data-driven order choice of the order based on an AIC/BIC criterion which is suitable for estimation but not adaptive rate-optimal for white-noise testing.
-This contrasts with the new test proposed here which is adaptive rate-optimal with respect to a class of alternatives allowing for correlation coefficients of order $o\left( n^{-1/2}\right) $ as in (\ref{BPcons}) which, as far as we know, has not been previously considered.
+Golubev, Nussbaum and Zhou (2010)\ has proved Le Cam equivalence of Gaussian time series with spectral densities in a Besov space with the continuous-time Gaussian white noise model considered in Spokoiny (1996).
+This result is limited to Gaussian time series and is not useful in practice since it does not deliver ready-to-apply white noise tests.
+In fact, most of the data-driven choices of $p_{n}$ proposed in the white noise testing literature are not adaptive rate-optimal.
+As an exception, Fan and Yao (2005) extend the work of Fan (1996), outlining but not analyzing a data-driven test which is based on the maximum of a set of standardized Box-Pierce statistics, see also Golubev et al. (2010).